 What is Geotargeting?

 Geotargeting delivers different content, ads, or search results based on a user's geographic location.
-In SEO, it means optimizing content to rank for location-specific searches.
+In SEO, it means optimizing content to rank for.

 What is Geotargeting?